jl02142/OrthoRefine/README.md

 ### Interpreting the ouput

-OrthoRefine's output has been formatted to closely match OrthoFidner's.
-A change has been made to the second collumn where the orthogroup has been replaced with the SOG, and to the third collumn where the node has been replaced with the gene name from the feature table file of the first genome listed in the input file.
-The final line of the output contains the number of HOGs refined and the total number of refinements, the later of which can be larger as a single HOG can be refined into mulitple SOGs.
+OrthoRefine's output closely resembles that of OrthoFinder, with some modifications.
+Notably, the second column now displays the Syntenous Ortholog Group (SOG) instead of the orthogroup, while the third column contains the gene name from the feature table file of the first genome listed in the input file, replacing the node identifier.

+The final line of the output provides summary statistics, including the number of Homologous Orthologous Groups (HOGs) refined and the total number of refinements.
+It's important to note that the total number of refinements may exceed the number of refined HOGs, as a single HOG can be refined into multiple SOGs.

 An example of OrthoRefine's output is below.
 HOG 5 is split into two SOGs, 5.0 which contains b1552 and HVX45_RS19450 and 5.1 which contains b0990, JRC41_RS13205, and GV529_RS02480.
 ```